Icinga/icinga2/doc/06-distributed-monitoring.md

 ### On-Demand CSR Signing <a id="distributed-monitoring-setup-on-demand-csr-signing"></a>

-Icinga 2 v2.8 adds the possibility to sign certificates from clients without requiring a client ticket for auto-signing.

-Instead, the client sends a certificate signing request to specified parent node.
+The client sends a certificate signing request to specified parent node without any ticket.
+The admin on the master is responsible for reviewing and signing the requests with the private CA key.

 This could either be directly the master, or a satellite which forwards the request to the signing master.